GabeScott/standard-works-vault/General Conference/1994 April - God Is at the Helm.md

 Under these specific and plenary delegations of authority, the Counselors in the First Presidency carry on with the regular work of this office.
 But any major questions of policy, procedures, programs, or doctrine are considered deliberately and prayerfully by the First Presidency and the Twelve together.
 These two quorums, the Quorum of the First Presidency and the Quorum of the Twelve, meeting together, with every man having total freedom to express himself, consider every major question.

-And now I quote again from the word of the Lord: “And every decision made by either of these quorums must be by the unanimous voice of the same; that is, every member in each quorum must be agreed to its decisions, in order to make their decisions of the same power or validity one with the other” (D&C 107:27).
+And now I quote again from the word of the Lord: “And every decision made by either of these quorums must be by the unanimous voice of the same; that is, every member in each quorum must be agreed to its decisions, in order to make their decisions of the same power or validity one with the other” ([[D&C 107.27|D&C 107:27]]).

 No decision emanates from the deliberations of the First Presidency and the Twelve without total unanimity among all concerned.
 At the outset in considering matters, there may be differences of opinion.
 These are to be expected.
 These men come from different backgrounds.
 They are men who think for themselves.
 But before a final decision is reached, there comes a unanimity of mind and voice.